geeky-hypertext629/FlightsAndSearchService/Readme.md

 ```

 - Once you've added your db config as listed above, go to the source folder from your terminal and execute `npx sequelize db:create`
+- Run `sequelize db:migrate --env development`.
+This will run all migrations that are present inside
 ```